sewwandikarunarathna/sewwandikarunarathna/README.md

 ### Hey there, I'm Sewwandi Karunarathna 👋

-Undergraduate of Sabaragamuwa University of Sri Lanka, following B.Sc.(hons) Computing and Information Systems in Department of Computing and Information Systems, Faculty of Applied Sciences.
+Undergraduate of Sabaragamuwa University of Sri Lanka, B.Sc.(hons) Computing and Information Systems in Department of Computing and Information Systems, Faculty of Computing.

 Here are some ideas to get you started: